-The staff of Bloomsbury celebrates its thirty-third season of book-selling with gratitude to our community of readers who have supported us through the recent major upheavals in book selling.
+The staff of Bloomsbury celebrates its thirty-third season of selling books with gratitude to our community of readers who have supported us through the recent upheavals in book selling.
 A shocking number of communities have lost their local, independent bookstores, but Bloomsbury remains because our customers believe a local bookstore enriches and supports them.
 We are so proud to be a part of this thoughtful, supportive community of book-lovers.

 290 E. Main